 But it doesn’t have to be that way.
 Crafting classic Margaritas requires no unique skills.
 Instead, the key is to commit the drink’s ingredient ratio to memory.

-What Is a Classic Margarita?
+What Is A Classic Margarita?

 A classic Margarita isn’t fruity-tooty.
 It’s not crafted with Margarita mix and it doesn’t have an ingredient list as long as your arm.